NeuroTechX/ntx_slack_archive/introductions.md

  >Hello!
 I'm Alex.
 Canadian, grade 10.
 I see a real future for neurotechnology!
 I need to dive in asap :smile:

+10/16/2017 7:51 PM

+ **jtoth1** :

+ >Hi everyone, i'm currently studying for an MSc in Cognitive and Computational Neuroscience at the University of Sheffield, which where I graduated with a BEng in robotics.
+I'm very excited for the future of BCI and hope to doing a PhD in the topic next year!